How many of you have experienced a death in your family or of a friend?

 is not therapy, because not everyone needs therapy after experiencing loss.
 The

 method behind coaching is client empowerment.
-The client is the expert in their
+The client is the expert on their

 questions.
 The client interprets their own situation through the questions asked

 and finds their own answer.
-The focus is on the present moment and the future.
+The focus is on the present moment (where the client is) and the future (where the client wants to be).

 The coach creates safe space for clients to shift their focus from being powerless